 - The Fulbright-Hays Doctoral Dissertation Research Abroad Program — provides grants to colleges and universities to fund individual doctoral students who conduct research in other countries, in modern foreign languages and area studies for periods of six to 12 months.

 - Visit Fulbright U.S. Student Program to confirm eligibility and review suitable opportunities.
-Begin online application.
+Begin the online application.

-- Complete the Intake Form once you have identified the country or program you are interested in.
+- Complete the Intake Form once you have identified a country or program of interest.
 Our office will contact you to set up an advising appointment.
 The due date for expressing interest is the last day of finals for the spring semester.

 - Complete and submit entire application for endorsement in August.